crankynetman/documentation-demo/README.md

 For documentation on network devices, please use the [Network](/Network/) folder.

+## Systems and Network Monitoring Documentation

+For documentation on monitoring infrastructure please use the [Monitoring](/Systems and Network Monitoring/) folder.

 ## Systems Documentation

 For documentation on server systems please use the [Systems](/Systems/) folder.

-## Monitoring Documentation

-For documentation on monitoring infrastructure please use the [Monitoring](/Monitoring/) folder.